SeshadriRC/documentation/CICD/Jenkins.md

 Interview Follow-up:
  Q: What is the difference between a Jenkins Job and a Pipeline?
  A: A Job is the execution unit in Jenkins, while a Pipeline is a type of job that defines the CI/CD workflow as code using a Jenkinsfile.

 ---

+### 4. Triggers and its types

+Interview Answer (2 Lines)

+A Trigger in Jenkins is an event or condition that automatically starts a Jenkins job or pipeline.
+It eliminates manual execution by running builds based on code changes, schedules, API calls, or other job completions.

+Simple Example

+When a developer pushes code to GitHub, a Webhook Trigger automatically starts the Jenkins pipeline to build, test, and deploy the application.

+One-Liner for Interview

+"A trigger is a mechanism that tells Jenkins when to execute a job or pipeline automatically."

+**Types of Triggers in Jenkins (Interview Answer)**

+1. Webhook Trigger

+The source code repository (GitHub, GitLab, Bitbucket, etc.) directly notifies Jenkins when code is pushed.
+Enables immediate pipeline execution and is commonly used in CI/CD.

+2. Build Periodically Trigger

+Runs jobs at predefined times using a cron schedule.
+Useful for nightly builds, backups, health checks, and maintenance tasks.

+3. Trigger Builds Remotely

+Allows a Jenkins job to be triggered through a URL, API call, or external application.
+Commonly used for integrations with third-party tools and automation scripts.

+4. Upstream/Downstream Trigger

+Starts a job automatically after another job completes successfully.
+Useful for creating dependent workflows such as Build → Test → Deploy.

+Additional Common Trigger 5.
+Poll SCM

+Jenkins periodically checks the source code repository for changes.
+If changes are detected, Jenkins triggers a build.
+2-Line Interview Answer

+Jenkins supports multiple triggers such as Webhook, Poll SCM, Scheduled (Build Periodically), Remote Trigger, and Upstream/Downstream triggers.
+These triggers help automate CI/CD pipelines based on code changes, schedules, API calls, or the completion of other jobs.

+---

+---